About the Journal

 The intended readership for CIWIL is researchers, students and practitioners.

-Manuscripts deemed suitable for further review are sent to two or more experts who are tasked with highlighting the manuscript's general and specific merits and shortcomings.
+Manuscripts considered suitable for further review are sent to two or more reviewers who are tasked with highlighting the manuscript's general and specific merits and shortcomings and who provide critical, constructive, and respectful feedback to authors.
+Reviews are completed with evidence of reflective engagement with the manuscript and add value to the overall knowledge presented in the manuscript.

-The journal uses a double-blind review procedure before acceptance/rejection of manuscripts, which means that authors and reviewers are anonymous throughout the review process.
+The peer review process excellence and standard of all publications in CIWIL.
+A double-blind anonymous peer review procedure is conducted before acceptance/ rejection of manuscripts, ensuring that authors and reviewers are anonymous throughout the review process.

-In cases where a manuscript’s author is in some way associated with the editorial team, they will be removed from all editorial tasks for that article.
-An independent editor will be tasked with organising the peer-review process.
+In cases where a manuscript’s author is in some way associated with the editorial team and/or reviewers, they will be removed from all editorial tasks for that manuscript.
+An independent editor will, in such cases, be deployed to organise the peer-review process.
 The author's affiliation with the journal will also be indicated in the final publication of the article.

 The journal accepts manuscripts that have previously been uploaded for review as preliminary versions, on personal websites, presented at conferences, or made available through other informal communication channels.
 However, authors must hold copyright for the text in question.
 Authors are also encouraged, when available, to include links to previous versions of the article in the final version of the article published in the journal.